History of Everton F.C.: The "Dogs of War"

 Within days of Walker's sacking, former Everton player Joe Royle had returned to the club as manager after 12 years in charge of Oldham Athletic.
 His key priority was to save Everton from relegation.
 He made a few changes to the squad in his first few months as manager, including making striker Duncan Ferguson's loan move permanent for a club record £4 million.
 Everton confirmed their Premier League survival in the penultimate game of the season when they won 1–0 at already-relegated Ipswich Town.

-But the biggest success of Everton's season came on 20 May 1995, when a Paul Rideout goal gave them a 1–0 win over Manchester United in the FA Cup final.
-The unfancied Everton team, dubbed the "Dogs of War", beat the reigning cup-holders, with the brilliant goalkeeping of Neville Southall also playing a crucial part in Everton's first major trophy win for eight years.
+The major achievement of the team throughout the season came about on the 20th of May 1995 when a goal scored by Paul Rideout helped Everton secure a 1-0 win against Manchester United in the FA Cup final.
+They were popularly referred to as the "Dogs of War" because they beat the cup defenders and thanks to some vital saves made by goalkeeper Neville Southall.

 Royle bolstered Everton's squad for the 1995–96 season, with a club record £5 million move for Manchester United's unsettled Ukrainian winger Andrei Kanchelskis.
 He was determined to build on the FA Cup glory with a good run in the UEFA Cup Winners' Cup however runs in the cup competitions were short lived.
-Everton's league form was vastly improved as they finished sixth and were narrowly pipped to a UEFA Cup place by Arsenal on the final day of the season.
+Everton's league form was vastly improved as they finished 6th and were narrowly pipped to a UEFA Cup place by Arsenal on the final day of the season.
 It had been a great season for Kanchelskis though, as he scored 16 goals and continued to live up to his reputation as the finest right-winger in the Premier League.
 However, he defected to Italian club Fiorentina halfway through the next season.
 Everton slowly fell apart without Kanchelskis, and manager Royle stepped down as manager on 27 March 1997 over a disagreement on transfers and with a relegation battle creeping upon the club.
 Veteran defender and captain Dave Watson took over as caretaker until the end of the season, helping confirm Everton's survival, but he did not want the job permanently and the hunt was now on for a new manager.